hageboeck/OpenlabLecture/README.md

 1. Find an efficient launch configuration to fully use the device.

-## 3. Julia example
+## Exercise 3: Computing a Julia set
 [julia.cu](source/julia.cu)
 We compute the Julia and Fatou sets in the complex plane.
 This requires evaluating a quadratic complex polynomial for more than a million pixels in the complex plane.
 This is a perfect job for a GPU.

 Your tasks:
 1. In the `main()` function, allocate memory for all pixels.
 The writePPM function expects an array of pixels in the form `{y0={x0 x1 x2 x3 ...}, y1={x0 x1 x2 x3 ...}, ... y_n }`, so allocate a one-dimensional array with enough memory for `x*y` pixels.
-There's already a section that checks for possible cuda errors, so allocate the memory just before.
+There's already a section that checks for possible cuda errors, so allocate the memory just before that section.
 Don't forget to free the memory when you're done.
 1. Launch the draft kernel from the main function.
 Check for possible errors.
 1. Figure out a way to compute the pixel indices `i` and `j` from `threadIdx.x` and `blockIdx.x`.
 Find a kernel launch configuration that covers the entire image.
 1. Implement the computation `z = z^2 + c`.